The Beaches in Phuket, Thailand

 Staying Near Rawai Beach

-I am grateful we had done our research as to where to stay and which areas to avoid in Phuket.
-The south end of the island is quaint and cozier compared to the rather touristy Patong Beach on the mid-island west coast.
-We spent six nights at the Le Piman Resort, Rawai, and paid $62.00 per night, breakfast included.
+I am grateful that we did our research on where to stay and which areas to avoid in Phuket.
+The south end of the island is quaint and cozy compared to the rather touristy Patong Beach on the west coast of the mid-island.
+We spent six nights at the Le Piman Resort in Rawai and paid $62.00 per night, including breakfast.

-Our budget did not allow for a beachfront property but we enjoyed the laid-back atmosphere and amenities at Le Piman including a wonderful pool and cozy dining area.
+Our budget didn't allow for a beachfront property, but we enjoyed the laid-back atmosphere and amenities at Le Piman, including a wonderful pool and a cozy dining area.
 The private bungalow-style units were comfortable and had a small kitchen area.

-We prepared smaller snacks in the kitchen but for the most part, we dined in the restaurant on-site.
-The staff was friendly and helpful.
-A big shout-out to the front desk manager and chef.
+We prepared smaller snacks in the kitchen, but for the most part, we ate at the on-site restaurant.
+The staff was friendly and helpful—a big shout-out to the front desk manager and chef.

 The pool area at Le Piman Resort in Phuket Thailand.
 A nice option for a morning swim or to hang out with a book after a long day at the beach.